DhruvSTrivedi/Diabetes-Prediction/README.md

 This project is open-source and available under the MIT License.

 ## <div align="center">Contact</div>
-For any questions or discussions, feel free to open an issue or reach out to me via GitHub Discussions.
+For any questions or discussions, feel free to open an issue or reach out to me via Email.